AliaumeL/transducer-exercices/content/session-4.md

 ## Class inclusions {.exercise .challenging}

 Prove that given a function $f$ computed by a two-way deterministic transducer with outputs, it is decidable whether $f$ is rational.
+This is an extremely hard exercise.